BlindByte98/Colorblind-Assistant/README.md

 ---

-## Fun & Surprising Facts About Color
+## Fun & Surprising Facts About Color🎨

 - **Blue Didn’t Exist (Linguistically)**
   Some ancient cultures, like the Himba tribe in Namibia or the ancient Greeks, had no word for "blue" and likely didn't perceive it as distinct.
 Homer described the ocean as "wine-dark."